twoodruff01/shark/docs/ROADMAP.md

 - two options:
   1. just one log file that everything goes into.
 Would run into issues if you use multiprocessing for agents.
   2. A game log file, and also one log file per agent.
+- can just be print statements at first, which can be converted to logs after the gui is setup.

 ## CLI: